wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab3.md

 <iframe width="1024" height="576" src="https://youtube.com/embed/-N8PtiDL6Kg?rel=0" title="Analyzer Videos" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**Instructions**
+**Objectives**
 - Set User Profile back to All Entry Points
 - Create a new visualization for Realtime Contacts

+**Instructions**
-1. Before starting the lab exercise, navigate to the user profile and return your user access for Entry Points to `All`
+1. Before starting the lab exercise, navigate to the user profile and return your user access for Entry Points to `All` if you had restricted to selected Entry Points in earlier labs
 2. Navigate to Analyzer and `Create` a new report visualization that will be saved in your personal directory.
 > * [Create New Visualization](https://www.youtube.com/embed/-N8PtiDL6Kg?start=101)
 3. This will be a Realtime report so select the appropriate value under `Compute` on the left side of the screen